NickMezacapa/Apple-AirPod-Pro-Rebuild/README.md

 - Use of HTML canvas

 ## Summary of Tech Stack
 No fancy frameworks or plugins are needed to reproduce these effects.
 The magic happens inside the HTML canvas element which is controlled with Vanilla JavaScript.
 By using Vanilla JavaScript, we can manipulate canvas dimensions, create and load and draw images to the canvas, and access a public directory of image files.
 How we manipulate the canvas will provide the sleek animation we are looking for.
 By synchronizing each image frame to the user's scroll position, we can play the animation as the user scrolls down or up the webpage.
+As the user scrolls, the canvas will display the image frame that corresponds to their scroll position.

 ## Functionality
 As the user scrolls the page, scroll position will be interpolated to a scroll percentage which will represent the progress.
 The scroll percentage/progress will be relavant to a respective image frame.
 With each update in scroll progress, a new image will be drawn to the canvas.
 Transitions will be seamless.
 The user can scroll up or down the page and the correct image will always display.